-Harness your traits
+Harness your strengths

 "In my early career I was very driven.
 When I had children I relaxed more with my softer skills and I’ve been much more successful in my career ever since.
 Getting in touch with my natural skills, and harnessing those traits, helped me advance further," Anna said.

 Also, by acknowledging the areas you may not be as good in, you can focus on developing them and changing those traits in a positive way.